-- Divide athletes into 2 teams, both standing in a line behind a cone. - Place another cone about 7 metres away from the 2 teams. - Explain that the object of the game is for each athlete to dribble the ball down to the cone and around it and then dribble back and pass it to the next athlete in the line. - Allow each athlete to first run the relay and then add the soccer ball. - After completing the relay, the athlete can sit down. - The team whose athletes complete the relay first wins. - To progress the activity, move the cone farther down the gym or add an additional cone that must also be dribbled around before an athlete can dribble the ball back to his next team mate.

-5 MINUTES (PASSING)

-Passing to Score:

-- Explain the importance of passing.
-Stress looking where they are passing. - The objective is to have the athletes pass the ball to each other until it reaches the athlete at the front who then shoots into a net or between two cones for a goal. - Set up a net at one end of the gym and set the athletes up in a zigzag formation. - Explain that each athlete must pass to the next athlete in front of him/her. - The ball then moves through each athlete and, after receiving the ball, the front athlete shoots it into the net. - The athlete who shoots the ball into the net then moves to the back and starts the process again with each athlete moving up a spot. - Continue until each athlete has had a chance to shoot into the net. - To progress the game, include an additional ball.
+5 MINUTES (DRIBBLING) Dribbling Relay: Divide athletes into 2 teams, both standing in a line behind a cone.
+Place another cone about 7 metres away from the 2 teams.
+Explain that the object of the game is for each athlete to dribble the ball down to the cone and around it and then dribble back and pass it to the next athlete in the line.
+Allow each athlete to first run the relay and then add the soccer ball.
+After completing the relay, the athlete can sit down.
+The team whose athletes complete the relay first wins.
+To progress the activity, move the cone farther down the gym or add an additional cone that must also be dribbled around before an athlete can dribble the ball back to his next team mate.
+5 MINUTES (PASSING) Passing to Score: Explain the importance of passing.
+Stress looking where they are passing.
+The objective is to have the athletes pass the ball to each other until it reaches the athlete at the front who then shoots into a net or between two cones for a goal.
+Set up a net at one end of the gym and set the athletes up in a zigzag formation.
+Explain that each athlete must pass to the next athlete in front of him/her.
+The ball then moves through each athlete and, after receiving the ball, the front athlete shoots it into the net.
+The athlete who shoots the ball into the net then moves to the back and starts the process again with each athlete moving up a spot.
+Continue until each athlete has had a chance to shoot into the net.
+5 MINUTES (SHOOTING) Soccer Bowling: Set up a line of cones using as many as possible.
+Provide each athlete with a soccer ball or divide them into teams of two.
+Explain that the object of the game is to shoot the soccer ball and try to knock down the cones.
+Have them take turns shooting at the cones until all have been knocked down.
+To progress the activity, move the cones further away or have the athlete run into the ball and shoot it rather than standing still and shooting.